-UK aquatic food consumption

-We used public food consumption databases to understand contributions of farmed salmon to UK diets relative to other terrestrial and aquatic animal-source foods.
+We also used public food consumption databases to understand contributions of farmed salmon to UK diets relative to other terrestrial and aquatic animal-source foods.
 We assessed demand for animal-source foods using family food datasets collected by the UK government (Department for Environment, Food & Rural Affairs, 2012).
 These datasets estimate the average quantity of food products purchased per person per week, from 1974 to 2022, providing a standardised metric of long-term demand for major UK animal-source foods.
 We extracted all animal-source foods recorded in this dataset, and further categorised aquatic foods into groups of similar species (e.g. blue fish, white fish).
 We complemented these household consumption estimates with data from individual diet recall surveys, collected by the National Diet and Nutrition Survey (Office for Health Improvement and Disparities, 2016).
 These surveys allowed us to understand relative consumption of aquatic food products at greater resolution than the household consumption dataset, containing information on portion sizes and consumption frequency of 43 aquatic food products, from 2008-2018.
 We examined annual changes in aquatic food consumption by adults, aggregating products to common species names (e.g. salmon, cod, tuna) and estimating the relative proportion (i.e. frequency * portion size) of each product, for individuals who consumed aquatic foods.
 We visualized all species that had ≥5% of diets (cod, haddock, prawn, salmon, tuna, mackerel), and grouped the remaining species as ‘Other’.

-Market-making datasets

-We examined aspects of market making in farmed salmon using data on the average price of animal-source foods, and omega-3 fatty acid content in aquatic foods.
+Finally, we examined aspects of market making in farmed salmon using data on the average price of animal-source foods, and omega-3 fatty acid content in aquatic foods.
 Price estimates were extracted from the Office for National Statistics dataset on inflation-corrected prices of commonly consumed foods by UK households (Office for National Statistics, 2023).
 This dataset tracks the monthly price of a food basket of popular items, corrected for inflation, including farmed salmon, four other aquatic foods, and five terrestrial animal-source foods.
 We estimated the average price per kg of these foods from 2018-2023.
 We next extracted omega-3 fatty acid estimates from (Widdowson, n.d.) and identified all foods with EPA and DHA concentrations above 250 mg per 100 g.
 The UK does not have specific health guidelines on EPA and DHA intakes, so we assessed these food values relative to guidelines for adult women (1.1 g per 100 g) (FAO, 2010).

 Acknowledgements